zhuxiao/asvbm/README.md

 ------------------------------------------------------------------------------
 ## Contact
-If you have problems or some suggestions, please contact: xzhu@ytu.edu.cn without hesitation.
+If you have any problems, comments, or suggestions, please contact xzhu@ytu.edu.cn without hesitation.
+Thank you very much!.

 ---- Enjoy !!! -----